 Key words for the answer are responsible and destruction.

 In Paragraph 3, line 4 continues, “….. we despoiled most of the land we work, often turning verdant, natural eco-zones into semi-arid deserts”.
-It clearly tells us that human action is the reason of the injury to agricultural land.
-Human destroyed most of the crop-growing land, causing natural eco-zones to be turned into semi-arid deserts.
+It clearly tells us that human action is the reason for the injury to agricultural land.
+Humans destroyed most of the crop-growing land, causing natural eco-zones to be turned into semi-arid deserts.
 So, the statement is TRUE.

 - The crops produced in vertical farms will depend on the season.